Ramon Gonzalez Obituary - El Paso, TX | El Paso Times

 Ramon (Ray) Gonzalez

-Ray is lovingly survived by his wife Connie, whom he was married to for 38 years, his children Eva (Rosendo), Christopher, Elizabeth (David), and Linda.
+Ray is lovingly survived by his wife Connie, whom he was married to for 38 years, his children Ray Gonzalez Jr., Pat Mena, Susie Terrazas, Sylvia Post, Eva Roybal (Rosendo), Christopher Parra, Elizabeth Cortes (David), and Linda Noder.
 Ray also leaves behind his granddaughters Erica, Lyndzee, Stacey, Stephanie, Celina, Krystin, Sydnee, Samantha, and 5 great grandchildren, siblings Yolanda and David.
-Ray was preceded in death by his parents, Jose Maria and Josefina Gonzalez and siblings (Jose Maria Jr., Berta Elena, and Angelina).
+Ray was preceded in death by his parents, Jose Maria and Josefina Gonzalez and siblings (Jose Maria Jr., Martha Elena, and Angelina).

 Visitation will be held on Wednesday June 10, 2020 from 4:30pm -7:00pm with a Prayer Service beginning at 5:30pm at Funeraria Del Angel Central, 3839 Montana Ave.
 El Paso, Tx 79903.
 A private burial will be held at a later date.

-Ray is lovingly survived by his wife Connie, whom he was married to for 38 years, his children Eva (Rosendo), Christopher, Elizabeth (David), and Linda.
+Ray is lovingly survived by his wife Connie, whom he was married to for 38 years, his children Ray Gonzalez Jr., Pat Mena, Susie Terrazas, Sylvia Post, Eva Roybal (Rosendo), Christopher Parra, Elizabeth Cortes (David), and Linda Noder.
 Ray also leaves behind his granddaughters Erica, Lyndzee, Stacey, Stephanie, Celina, Krystin, Sydnee, Samantha, and 5 great grandchildren, siblings Yolanda and David.
-Ray was preceded in death by his parents, Jose Maria and Josefina Gonzalez and siblings (Jose Maria Jr., Berta Elena, and Angelina).
+Ray was preceded in death by his parents, Jose Maria and Josefina Gonzalez and siblings (Jose Maria Jr., Martha Elena, and Angelina).

 Visitation will be held on Wednesday June 10, 2020 from 4:30pm -7:00pm with a Prayer Service beginning at 5:30pm at Funeraria Del Angel Central, 3839 Montana Ave.
 El Paso, Tx 79903.
 A private burial will be held at a later date.